 The Council also has a 20% equity share in Medway Norse Transport.
 The company provides special educational needs (SEND) transport services, community transport and vehicle maintenance services to the Authority.
 The company's accounts are consolidated into the statements of Norse Commercial Services Limited, which is consolidated into the statements of Norfolk County Council.
 Services supplied to Medway Council through the Medway Norse and Medway Norse Transport are included in the Medway Council's cost of services within the statements.

 Medway Council appoints 2 directors to each of the Boards of Medway Norse Limited and Medway Norse Transport.
-The Council made payments of £91.568m to Medway Norse/Medway Norse Transport in 2022/23 (£28.028m in 2021/22) and owed £0.0053m as at 31 March 2023 (£0.003m as at 31 March 2022).
-The total value of transactions to the Council from these companies was £0.608m in 2022/23 (£0.270m in 2021/22) and owed £0.0241m as at 31 March 2023 (£0.027m as at 31 March 2022).
+The Council made payments of £38.923m to Medway Norse/Medway Norse Transport in 2023/24 (£91.568m in 2022/23) and owed £0.053m as of 31 March 2024 (£0.001 as of 31 March 2023).
+The total value of transactions to the Council from these companies was £0.608m in 2023/24 (£1,648m in 2022/23) and owed £0.241m as of 31 March 2024 (£0.736m as of 31 March 2023).

 Medway Council currently has two subsidiary companies: Kyndi Limited (formerly Medway Commercial Group Limited - MCG) and Medway Development Company Limited (MDC).
-As at 31 March 2022, two of the four Directors on the Board of Kyndi Limited were appointed by Medway Council; both elected Cabinet Members.
+As of 31 March 2024, two of the four Directors on the Board of Kyndi Limited were appointed by Medway Council: both elected Cabinet Members.
 As at the same date, two of the four Directors on the Board of MDC were elected Cabinet Members of Medway Council.